-Support on the YP slave servers for propagation of the new maps consists of appropriate entries either in /usr/lib/crontab or in one of the ypxfr shell scripts mentioned in Section 2.7.
-To get an initial copy of the map, you can run ypxfr by hand on each of the slave servers.
+Support on the YP slave servers for propagation of the new maps consists of appropriate entries either in /usr/lib/crontab or in one of the ypxfr shell scripts mentioned in Section 2.3.3.7.
+To get an initial copy of the map, you can run ypxfr manually on each of the slave servers.
 The map must be globally available before clients begin to access it.
 If the map is available from some YP servers, but not all, you get unpredictable behavior from client programs.

 After you have modified the YP maps, you need to propagate them to the other servers on the domain.
-See Section 2.7 for a description of how to propagate YP maps.
+See Section 2.6 for a description of how to propagate YP maps.

-2.7 Propagating YP Maps
+2.6 Propagating YP Maps

 To propagate a YP map is to move it from place to place, usually from the master YP server to a slave.
-The YP maps can be propagated from following sections.
+You can propagate YP maps from the master server to the slave in three different ways, as described in the following sections.

-2.7.1 Using make to Propagate YP Maps
+2.6.1 Using make to Propagate YP Maps

-You can propagate the default YP maps from the master YP server using the make command, as described in Section 2.6.
-For example, to propagate the hosts file, type:
+You can propagate the default YP maps from the master YP server using the make command, as described in Section 2.6.1.
+For example, to propagate the hosts file, type the following: